 A credit of up to $2,000 is available for an unlimited number of years for certain costs of post-secondary or graduate courses or courses to acquire or improve your job skills.
 For 2016, the modified adjusted gross income threshold at which the lifetime learning credit begins to phase out is $111,000 for joint filers and $55,000 for singles and heads of household.

 Student Loan Interest

-Please call if you need help understanding which deductions and tax credits you are entitled to.
+Please call us, if you need help understanding which deductions and tax credits can save you money on your taxes.